srsgores/w2d2-jan14/lectures/w2d2/README.md

 #### Pinging

 Event loop delegates the execution of `setTimeout`, `setInterval`, and other native web API calls.
+The sole purpose of the Event loop is to determine when to process async tasks (when to pop them on to the stack).

 Reference the event loop diagram again: